Search Amazon.com:

 • Hitomi

 Ein's female Karate counter-part.
 Similar to Ein, but with more mix-ups and less damage.
-Fun character to use and she some guaranteed set-ups, especially after her 46K or her Side-step K.
+Fun character to use though she has some limited guaranteed set-ups, like her 46K or her Side-step K or certain stances.

-Where should I start?
-Jann Lee is a stinkyhole.
-You either love him or really hate him.
 He's DOA's Jacky/Law with loads of mix-ups and combos.
-Fun to use and one of the only five characters with an unblockable move (the others being Bass, Tina, Pai and Zack).
+Fun to use and one of the only fivesix characters with an unblockable move (the others being Bass, Tina, Pai, Zack and Honoka).

-JL's game involves a lot of damage.
-He either uses his catch throw to do guaranteed damage and make your life difficult or he'll cause a sit-down stun on counter hit or he'll put you in another sit-down stun when you're ducking and get guaranteed damage.
-Jann Lee has a lot of nasty ways to do a lot of above average damage and this is one of those reasons why he's one the best characters in this game.
+Lee's game involves a lot of cool moves translating into damage.
+He either uses his catch throw to start a combo and make your life difficult or he'll cause a sit-down stun on counter hit or he'll put you in another sit-down stun when you're ducking and get guaranteed damage (though that has been slightly toned to make it possible to stagger out of Critical Bursts).
+Jann Lee has a lot of nasty ways to do a lot of above average damage and this is one of those reasons why he's one the most well-rounded characters in this game.

 May have finally lost his virginity.